Filarial Worm Infections Overview

 The larvae mature into adult worms under the skin or in lymph tissues.

-The adult worms produce offspring called microfilariae, which circulate in the bloodstream or travel through tissues.
+The adult worms produce offspring called microfilariae, which circulate in the bloodstream or reside in the skin.

 The infection is spread when the infected person is bitten by a fly or mosquito, which ingests the microfilariae.

 Inside the insect, the microfilariae develop into larvae that can cause infection.